ursatile/css4eng/205-breaking-the-flow-advanced-css-layouts.md

 Sticky is a relatively recent addition to CSS, and it's a fantastic example of the kind of thing that used to mean writing quite a lot of complicated JavaScript but now CSS just does it with one rule.
 Which is sad news if you enjoy writing --- and maintaining --- lots of complicated JavaScript, but it's fantastic news for the rest of us.

+Sticky gives you an element that'll stay visible for as long as its container is visible... it's kinda hard to explain, so here's an example:

 {% example position-sticky.html iframe_style="height: 16em;" elements="style,body" %}

+It's usually used for vertical scrolling, but you can use sticky horizontally as well:

+{% example position-sticky-horizontal.html iframe_style="height: 16em;" elements="style,body" %}

+## Scrolling and Overflow

+In plain old HTML, the only thing which ever scrolls is the viewport, but when we start giving elements specific widths and heights, it's trivially easy to create a container that isn't big enough for its content.
+In CSS, this is known as *overflow*, and we can handle it in a few different ways.

+{% example overflow.html iframe_style="height: 8em;" elements="style,body" %}

+The last two examples there use the `text-overflow` property, but the second one --- `text-overflow: "😥";` --- is a draft specification, that, at the time I'm writing this, August 2025, is only supported in Firefox.

+You can specify horizontal and vertical overflow separately, using the `overflow-x` and `overflow-y` properties:

+{% example overflow-x-y.html iframe_style="height: 12.5em;" elements="style,body" %}

 # Breaking the Flow: Advanced CSS Layouts (20m)